gbarr01/BitGoJS/modules/account-lib/DEVELOPER.md

 As specified in [the project README](README.md), there are two main classes that users will interact with:

 * `TransactionBuilder`: A class that implements coin specific logic to handle the construction, validation, and signing of blockchain transactions.
-* `Transaction`: Javascript representations of blockchain transactions.
+* `Transaction`: JavaScript representations of blockchain transactions.

 The `TransactionBuilder`'s job is to build + sign `transactions` for a specific blockchain.